Brother Bear 2: Plot

-Picking up several months after the events of the first film, Kenai, now a bear, is living joyfully with his foster brother Koda.
+Several months after the events of the first film, Kenai, now a bear, is living happily with his foster brother Koda.
 Having just awoken from hibernation, the bears begin traveling to Crowberry Ridge for the first berries of the season.
 However, Kenai is plagued by visions of his childhood friend Nita, to whom he gave a special amulet many years ago after saving her from drowning.
 Nita, now grown up, is set to wed Atka, a man from a neighboring Inuit village.
 However, on the day of the wedding, the Spirits appear in the form of a storm that causes a fissure to open up in the ground between Nita and Atka, much to Nita's shock.
 Believing it to be a sign, Nita consults Innoko, the wisest shaman of the tribes.
 By communicating with the Spirits, Innoko reveals that the amulet that Kenai gave Nita all those years ago bonded her and Kenai together.
-The only way for Nita to sever the bond and be able to marry Atka is to find Kenai, go with him to Hokani Falls where he had given her the amulet, and burn the amulet together on the eve of the Equinox, thus returning the bond to the Spirits.
-Innoko grants Nita the ability to communicate with Kenai and the other wildlife.
+The only way for Nita to sever the bond and be able to marry Atka is to find Kenai, go with him to Hokani Falls where he had given her the amulet, and burn it on the eve of the Equinox, thus returning the bond to the Spirits.
+Innoko grants Nita the ability to communicate with Kenai and other wildlife.

 Eventually, Kenai and Koda meet up with Nita.
 At first, Kenai refuses to destroy the bond, but Nita tells him that the Spirits may turn him back into a human and send him to find her.
 Under pressure from Nita and Koda, who fears that he and Kenai could no longer be brothers if this happens, Kenai relents and the three make their way to Hokani Falls.
 As they spend more time together, Kenai and Nita rekindle their old friendship, much to Koda's chagrin.
-The three also run into Rutt and Tuke multiple times throughout their journey, and Nita helps them woo a pair of female Canadian moose.
+The three also run into Rutt and Tuke multiple times throughout their journey, and Nita helps them impress a pair of female Canadian moose.
 One night, Nita asks Kenai if he ever thought of being human again.
 When Kenai says that he has considered it, Koda hears this and races up a mountain, anxious that Kenai may leave him.
 Nita finds Koda hiding in a cave, but both are caught in an avalanche and are rescued by Kenai.
-Kenai shouts at Koda for almost getting himself killed, but the two reconcile with Kenai assuring Koda that he will never leave him.
+Kenai castigates Koda for almost getting himself killed, but the two reconcile with Kenai assuring Koda that he will never leave him.